-- >> Wired: Using a wired network offers two significant perks over a wireless network: - Faster speeds: In general, wired networks that are compatible with your MacBook are many, many times faster than the fastest 802.11ac wireless connections.
+- Wired: Using a wired network offers two significant perks over a wireless network: - Faster speeds: In general, wired networks that are compatible with your MacBook are many, many times faster than the fastest 802.11ac or 802.11n wireless connections.

 The performance of a wireless connection can be compromised by interference (from impeding structures, such as concrete walls, and from household appliances, such as some wireless phones and microwave ovens) and by distance.
-A wireless network can also slow down because of interference from other wireless networks (especially in densely populated areas).
 Wired networks have no such problems (as long as you keep your cables to lengths of 25 feet or less).

-Better security: A wired network doesn't broadcast a signal that can be picked up outside your home or office, so it's more secure.

-Hackers can attack through your Internet connection, though, even if you're using a wired network.
-Hence the final section of this chapter, "USE YOUR FIREWALL!"

-Wireless: A wireless connection really has only one advantage, but it's a big one: convenience (which, in this case, is another word for mobility for all your networked devices).
-Laptop owners crave this independence - a freedom that desktop computer owners can only dream about.
+- Better security: A wired network doesn't broadcast a signal that can be picked up outside your home or office, so it's more secure. - Hackers can attack through your Internet connection, though, even if you're using a wired network.
+Hence the final section of this chapter, "USE YOUR FIREWALL!" - ✓ Wireless: A wireless connection really has only one advantage, but it's a big one: convenience (which, in this case, is another word for mobility for all your networked devices).
+Laptop owners crave this independence a freedom that desktop computer owners can only dream about.